 In the history of video games, you'd be hard pushed to think of ones that feature a robed monk as its hero.
 I struggle to count beyond my middle finger.
 The Guardian of Darkness, Cryo's 1999 effort to rectify the imbalance, takes this one step further by adding ghosts, demons and exorcisms.

 Let's face it, most reality TV sucks.
-If there's one thing that would interest me in likes of Big Brother, it would be a mass load of zombies (see Dead Set if you want to know what I mean).
+If there's one thing that would interest me in likes of Big Brother, it would be a mass load of rampaging zombies (and we have that thanks to a TV show called Dead Set).
 Add in a large dose of The Running Man and you get Cryo's 2000 action game The Devil Inside.

 Nintendo's vision for the NES in Europe and America was a frustratingly wholesome one.
 In the West, Capcom was mainly known as the developer of Disney games and Mega Man, but in their home country it was a very different matter.
 They birthed a reputation for horror and gore years before Resident Evil with their 1989 game Sweet Home.